Bioconductor/bioc_git_transition/doc/faq.md

 8. I'm a Bioconductor package maintainer, but I don't have access to the Bioconductor server where my packages are being maintained.
 How do I gain access?

-    Please email your ssh public key to packages@bioconductor.org.
+    Please submit your ssh public key or github ID to https://goo.gl/forms/eg36vcBkIUjfZfLe2.
 Your key will be added to your our server and you will get read+ write access to your package.

     All developers of Bioconductor packages are required to do this, if they don't already have access.
 Please identify which packages you need read/write access to in the email.